3aransia/3aransia/CODE_OF_CONDUCT.md

   (`'{} = {}'.format(a, b)` instead of `'%s = %s' % (a, b)`);
 - All `#TODO` comments should be turned into issues (use our [GitHub issue system](https://github.com/3aransia/3aransia/issues));
-- Run all tests before pushing (just execute `tox`) so you will know if your changes broke something;
+- Run all tests before pushing so you will know if your changes broke something;

 See also our [developer's